 Topographical maps may also be available from your local NRCS office.
 These maps provide information on the contour and slope of your land and will help you plan your fencing layout.

-Consideration of adjacent landowners is important when establishing boundary fences since there is a potential for conflicting views between neighbors.
-Each landowner should have a solid understanding of the body of law that has developed determining legal rights and responsibilities in fencing to avoid potentially damaging disputes between neighbors.
+It is important to consider the views of adjacent landowners when establishing boundary fences to address any concerns they may have about the proposed project.
+Each landowner should have a good understanding of the laws that describe legal rights and responsibilities in fencing to avoid potential disputes between neighbors.

-Fencing is a major capital investment and you will want to investigate cost-share opportunities.
-A visit to your local Soil and Water Conservation District (SWCD) and NRCS offices will provide information on the availability of cost-share funds and tax credits for fencing and water delivery systems for livestock.
+Fencing is a major capital investment and will typically have cost-share opportunities.
+A visit to your local Soil and Water Conservation District (SWCD), NRCS, and local county extension offices will provide information on the availability of cost-share funds and tax credits for fencing and water delivery systems for livestock.